MAGIC cohorts

 The Microisolates in South Tyrol Study (MICROS)

 The MICROS study is a population-based survey on three small, isolated villages, characterized by: old settlement; small number of founders; high endogamy rates; slow/null population expansion.
 During the stage-1 (2002/03) genealogical data, screening questionnaires, clinical measurements, blood and urine samples, and DNA were collected for 1175 adult volunteers.
 Stage-2, concerning trait diagnoses, linkage analysis and association studies, is ongoing.
-For more, please visit the Institute website and MICROS study publication
+For more, please see the MICROS study publication

 Nederlands Tweelingen Register (NTR)